im-open/post-status-to-teams-action/README.md

 # Post Status to Teams Action

 This action will post a status update to Microsoft Teams.
-The post is done using Microsoft Teams workflows via an adaptvie card.
+The post is done using Microsoft Teams workflows via an adaptive card.

 ## Index <!-- omit in toc -->